clippings/TbbcMoneyBundle/README.md

 This bundle uses [florianv/swap](https://github.com/florianv/swap/tree/2.x) library for requesting currency exchange rates from [various providers](https://github.com/florianv/swap/tree/2.x#providers).

-The ratio provider is using yahoo finance provider.
-You can change the provider to use in the config.yml file:
+You can change the service to use in the config.yml file :

 ```
 tbbc_money: